 where $\delta I(\phi_{i})$ is constructed the following way:

 and where $\epsilon$ is a scalar small enough to remain in the linear regime of the sensor.
-By computing the reconstructor $\mathcal{D}^{\dag}$ defined as the pseudo-inverse of $\mathcal{D}$ (\textit{i.e} $\mathcal{D}^{\dag}=(\mathcal{D}^{t}\mathcal{D})^{-1}\mathcal{D}^{t}$) and assuming small-phase approximation, we have the following a relationship that allows us to reconstruct the incoming phase, providing the fact the sensing conditions are the same as calibration (same wavelength $\lambda$, same pupil, etc...):
+By computing the reconstructor $\mathcal{D}^{\dag}$ defined as the pseudo-inverse of $\mathcal{D}$ ({i.e.,} $\mathcal{D}^{\dag}=(\mathcal{D}^{t}\mathcal{D})^{-1}\mathcal{D}^{t}$) and assuming small-phase approximation, we have the following relationship, which allow us to reconstruct the incoming phase, provided that the sensing conditions were the same as calibration (same wavelength $\lambda$, same pupil, etc.):

-When the signal delivered by the camera is affected by noise, one can write:
+When the signal that is delivered by the camera is affected by noise, one can write the following:

 where $b$ is the noise, which may depend on the phase to be measured.
-By applying the reduced intensities computation on these noisy intensities (assuming a noise-free $I_{0}$), one get:
+By applying the reduced intensities' computation on these noisy intensities (assuming a noise-free $I_{0}$), one gets the following:

-where $n(\phi)$ can be seen as a "noise-to-signal ratio".
-The smaller its value, the less reduced intensities will be affected by noise.
-This quantity propagates in the phase reconstruction the following way:
+where $n(\phi)$ can be seen as a "noise-to-signal ratio."
+The smaller its value is, the less reduced intensities are affected by noise.
+This quantity propagates in the phase reconstruction in the following way:

 where $\xi$ is therefore the phase estimation error due to noise.
 One can study the statistical behavior of this phase error with respect to the statistical behavior of noise.
-For that, we write $<.>$ the operator averaging on noise realizations.
-We can compute the error covariance matrix:
+For that, we write $<.>$ which is the operator averaging on noise realizations.
+We can compute the error covariance matrix as follows:

 where $<n(\phi)n^{t}(\phi)>$ is the noise covariance matrix \citep{1992Rigaut}.
 Starting from this equation, it is possible to establish a noise propagation model for all FFWFS sensors.